CumulusNetworks/docs/content/cumulus-vx/KVM.md

 author: Cumulus Networks
 weight: 25
 ---
-To use Cumulus VX with KVM, you need to perform the following configuration:

-- Create the VMs
-- Create connections between the VMs ???
-- Test the connections
-- Configure OSPF and FRRouting

-Follow these steps to create a Cumulus VX VM with KVM on a Linux server.
-These sections assume a basic level of Linux and KVM experience.
-For detailed instructions, refer to the {{<exlink url="http://wiki.qemu.org/Main_Page" text="QEMU">}} and {{<exlink url="http://www.linux-kvm.org/page/Documents" text="KVM">}} documentation.
+This section describes how to install and set up Cumulus VX with KVM on a Linux server to create the two leaf and one spine topology shown below.

+{{% vx/intro %}}

 Performing virtualization in Linux requires three components: